fusionbox/dinero/README.rst

 - city
 - state
 - cvv
+- customer_id
+- email

 ``dinero.Transaction.create`` returns a Transaction object.

+**Note**: despite the confusion that may arrise, it is possible to associate a transaction with a customer (id, email) *without* creating a ``Customer`` object.
+This is so that transactions can be associated with a table in your system without incurring the overhead of storing credit cards and customer information in your gateway.
+In braintree, this is accomplish by storing the ``customer_id`` in ``custom_fields``.

 Transaction objects contain data about the payment.
 Every transaction object has a ``transaction_id`` and a ``price``.
 Additionally, transaction objects